bruprai/boxtout/docs/001-overview.md

 ### Customer App

-The customer app has no dependencies on it, but it depends heavily on multiple backend software to have been developed, or at leas stubbed out.
-It need to read all the product information (so we'll need products), it needs to be able to place an order (we'll need the order management) and it needs to be able to sign up a User (user management).
+The customer app has no dependencies on it, but it depends heavily on multiple backend software to have been developed, or at least stubbed out.
+It needs to read all the product information (so we'll need products), it needs to be able to place an order (we'll need the order management) and it needs to be able to sign up a User (user management).

 ### Restaurant App